 Less than a 30-minute drive east of Cleveland, Mentor’s northern boundary sits along Lake Erie’s shore.
 Residents enjoy a vast system of parks, swimming pools, skate parks, nature preserves, ice arenas and Ohio’s longest public swimming beach.
 An extensive Bikeway System of walking and biking trails earned Mentor the designation of Bike Friendly Community in 1999.

 Residents and businesses alike chose Mentor because of its location, city services, abundant employment, recreational opportunities and plentiful shopping and dining choices.
-For more reasons, take a quick look at the recent issue of Mentor City Magazine.
+For more reasons, take a quick look at the 2014 issue of Mentor City Magazine.

 In short, Mentor is a great place to raise a family and we think you’ll feel right at home here.